 So, I was inspired to put together a post.
 Obvs.

 One of the main things Grey’s is known for is the episodes and scenes that just completely destroy the viewer – it’s almost famous for it.
 So, I decided to put together my list of scenes and episodes that have particularly descended me into a snivelling mess.
-Now, at present, there are currently 17 seasons of Grey’s Anatomy, so it’s virtually impossible to come up with one post that covers everything.
+Now, at present, there are currently 17 seasons (18 at the time of editing) of Grey’s Anatomy, so it’s virtually impossible to come up with one post that covers everything.
 So, I’ve decided to go bit by bit – this post in particular covers Seasons 1 to 6, and I’m banking anything else beyond that for a future post.

 So, if you’re not familiar with Grey’s Anatomy, I suggest you give it a watch.
 One thing I will say though, is that this post has quite a few spoilers, so if you’re new to the show, I’d suggest catching up with Seasons 1-6 at the very least before you read this post.